jaiswalamar20/selenium/README.md

 # selenium
-using selenium for data extraction
+use of selenium for data extraction(scrapping)